NotManigandan/Business-Marketing-Efficiency-Analysis-and-Prediction/README.md

 Based on these variables, a business organization can choose whether to market a product to a person and have a suitable trade-off between the money spent on marketing and profits.
 This is also useful to reach customers with the products they want, improving customer experience. <br>
 <br>
 File Description: <br>
-- Code.ipynb - Contains code for Data analysis, pre-processing, model training and evaluation
+- Code.ipynb - Contains code for Data analysis, visualization, pre-processing, model training and evaluation
 - Report - Report file of the project <br>

 Last Commit: Updated README